-Black Pepper: consider this one for constipation, indigestion, flatulence (May be a skin irritant for some individuals. use in low doses).
+Black Pepper: consider this one for constipation, indigestion, flatulence (May be a skin irritant for some individuals.)

 Sweet Fennel: I like this particular essential oil.
 It is said to help with cramps, gas & flatulence (Avoid if epileptic, pregnant, breastfeeding or using for small children)

-Peppermint: this is a popular essential oil, be useful for indigestion, nausea, gas, diarrhea & flatulence.
-(Avoid with young children or if you are pregnant)
+Peppermint: this is a popular essential oil, said be useful for indigestion, nausea, gas, diarrhea & flatulence.
+(Avoid with young children, have an untreated medical condition or if you are pregnant)